Generalized Thermodynamics of Solitonic Event Horizons in Dispersive Field Theories: Results and Discussion

+we find that the trajectory is \emph{not} pointwise monotonic: roughly half of the local steps satisfy $dS_{\mathrm{tot}}/d\xi<0$, reflecting the reversible breathing of the soliton spectrum defined in Sec.~\ref{subsec:fission} [Fig.~\ref{fig:thermodynamics}(a,b)].
+The coarse-grained law, however, is robustly satisfied across the full simulation campaign, which we now specify.
+The campaign comprises a $5\times5$ grid in the $(N,\delta_3)$ plane---five soliton orders $N\in\{\NGRIDVALS\}$ crossed with five dispersion strengths $\delta_3\in\{\DGRIDVALS\}$---each propagated for four input pulse shapes,

+(sech, Gaussian, super-Gaussian of order $m=4$, and chirped sech with chirp parameter $C=\CHIRPVAL$), and for three independent soliton/radiation masking schemes (static, centroid-tracking, and comoving-envelope), i.e., $5\times5\times4\times3=300$ configurations in total; the per-configuration protocol and results are reported in the Supplementary Material (Sec.~S4, Figs.~S2--S5) and summarized in Fig.~\ref{fig:sweep}.
+Every configuration yields a strictly positive net production,

-throughout the fission process.
-This monotonic growth establishes that the optical event horizon operates as a dissipative nonequilibrium structure, consistent with a generalized second law formulated in terms of operational entropy.
+with an entropy-production efficiency $\eta_{\mathrm{GSL}}\approx 0.52\text{--}0.62$ everywhere, i.e., consistently above the unbiased-walk value $\tfrac{1}{2}$.
+The coarse-grained GSL therefore holds for every sampled configuration, not for one tuned trajectory.
+The optical event horizon thus behaves as a dissipative nonequilibrium structure consistent with the GSL expressed in terms of operational entropy.

-Importantly, this result is robust with respect to soliton order, provided fission occurs.
-In this sense, the soliton functions as an entropy amplifier, converting an initially coherent pump into spectrally delocalized radiation.
+This result is robust with respect to soliton order, provided fission occurs.
+The soliton therefore amplifies entropy, converting an initially coherent pump into spectrally delocalized radiation.
 This behavior mirrors the growth of entanglement entropy observed in acoustic horizon experiments, where entropy production arises from subsystem tracing rather than equilibration \cite{Steinhauer2016}.